 6. As Ed says, “Learn you must, survey you will.”

 Your candidates are your customers.
 If you are not asking them about their interview process, you are not thinking like a marketer or salesperson.
 Sending survey questions to candidates does not cost money, and you can reap enormous benefits from analyzing the answers.
 Effective questions include: “What did you think of your greeting when you came on-site?”, “What can we do better in the future?”, and “What did we do wrong?”.
 The format of your survey should align with the candidates’ impression of your company.
 If you promote a “quirky” brand, don’t ask these questions formally.
-Once you’ve gathered this feedback, you have the tools you need to create a more streamlined process in the future.
+Once you’ve gathered this feedback, you have the recruiting software tools you need to create a more streamlined process in the future.

 7. Give feedback in the right way